Vector2

 > c-v2 c 2 ^ j

-Vectors cannot be on the right side of the '^' operator.
+Vectors cannot be on the right side of the '^' operator.a * b

 > c-v2 c 2 * 4